Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 2.4.0 =
+* Add js hook for after thanks is displayed
+* Fix bug with department filter
+* Add support for new custom question field types: Yes/No & Single Select
+* Expose the cycle transition type on the options page
+* Better error logging
+* Fix bug with no cache option

 = 2.3.0 =
 * Adding a js hook for after apply form is build.